-Tax assessments for the years 2018 to 2020 are in progress and year 2021 is pending for assessment by Oman taxation authorities.
+Tax assessments for the years upto 2020 was completed and for the years from 2021 to 2023 are pending for assessment by Oman taxation authorities.
 Management estimates that the liabilities related to the open tax years will not be significantly different from the liabilities recognized in the statement of financial position.